CLOUDS-Interactive-Documentary/VisionSystem/README.md

 ## Making your own VisualSystem

+Once you follow the installation process you can compile and see the emptyVisualSystem working.
+To make your own VisualSystem you need to duplicate the emptyVisualSystem folder.
+And then rename the `emptyVisualSystem.h` and `emptyVisualSystem.cpp`

+This will require some extra renaming on the `testApp.h` source as well.

 ### Your Code

 As you can see there is `vs_src` folder.
 That's were your extended class of `CloudsVisualSystem` will be together with all the classes you make.
 This folder together with the content of the `data` folder witch also contents your **Presets** are going to be merge with the CLOUDS apps.